jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 The Lambda service provides a lot of helpful blueprints and samples, but for this tutorial you’ll be creating your Lambda's functionality from the ground up, so leave “Author from scratch” selected at the top of the form.

-Give your function the name “wish-list-service” and set the runtime to “Node 12.x”.
+Give your function the name “wish-list-service” and set the runtime to `Node 12.x`.
 In the Permissions section, open up the accordion for creating an execution role; for this tutorial, you’ll use a template for setting permissions to allow the Lambda to use the DynamoDB table you just created.

-For Execution Role, Select “Create a new role from AWS policy templates”.
-Name the role “wish-list-service-role” and, in the Policy templates dropdown, select “Simple microservice permissions”.
+In the "Execution Role" radio group, select “Create a new role from AWS policy templates.”
+Name the role “wish-list-service-role” and, in the Policy templates dropdown, select “Simple microservice permissions.”

 ![Settings for the Lambda](images/jwt3.png)